aws-samples/aws-iot-greengrass-docker-in-docker/README.md

 `docker exec -it CONTAINER_ID /bin/sh`

 ## Available Commands in Image
-Docker is already installed in the container image, after you log in, you can use docker commands to manage application containers
+Docker is already installed in the container image.
+After you log in, you can use docker commands to manage application containers

 ## Security